 Well, nuts like almonds also have protein, fiber and antioxidants, so having a handful of them in place of an unhealthy snack (think: chips) is a good choice for weight loss.
 According to a July 2014 review published in the American Journal of Clinical Nutrition, when nuts were included in a diet, there was lower risk of weight gain.
 Keep your servings to a handful, though.

 Snacking when you're losing weight is a good way to quash hunger between meals, but you'll want to choose the right one.
 When you air-pop your own popcorn, you control how many calories you get.
 If you're craving a crunch, three cups of air-popped popcorn is less than 100 calories and serves up almost 4 grams of fiber.

 All of this fiber means you might feel more full after eating popcorn.
 According to a September 2012 study published in the Nutrition Journal, popcorn was found to be more satisfying than potato chips and study participants ate less at their next meal.

 Fermented foods are a hot topic and popular items in grocery stores.
 They offer a probiotic benefit because of the bacteria they produce.
 Introducing more bacteria into the gut is a way to keep your body healthy.
-A decrease in gut diversity if often found in those who are obese, according to February 2019 research published in Nutrients.
+A decrease in gut diversity is often found in people with obesity, according to February 2019 research published in Nutrients.

 There isn't conclusive evidence to support the use of probiotic foods for weight loss specifically, but restoring gut diversity with foods like sauerkraut, kombucha and kimchi can't hurt.